cortex-lab/phy/design/merge-view-architecture.md

    independent domain authorities.
 3. Similarity reference is an explicit cluster ID.
 4. The reference occupies the blue presentation slot.
-5. Presentation/color order is Merge row order followed by Similarity selection order.
+5. Presentation/color order follows visible Cluster and Similarity row order in Normal mode, with the reference first.
+In Merge mode it is Merge row order followed by visible Similarity selection order.
 6. Moving a cluster between Similarity and Merge does not change membership, but emits a public selection update when it changes presentation order.
 7. Related state changes are applied transactionally; observers see only valid